allenhuffman/LethalLilyAnimatronic/README.md

 * Unofficial Wiki: https://seasonalvisionslimited.fandom.com/wiki/Lethal_Lily
 * Replacement parts (where you can order just the head, control box, power supply, sensor, etc.): https://sviservice.com/collections/2023/products/sv2323794

+# Capabilities

+Only the mouth of the head can be controlled, while the rest of the animations (eyes, eyelids, neck) are preset patterns.
+There are seven preset patterns (numbered 1-7) and one stop pattern (number 8).
+The stop pattern will halt any animation that is playing and reset the head back to a default state.

+Patterns are started or stopped by writing out a byte at 550 baud over a wire.
+While a pattern is playing, the mouth can be controlled by pulsing voltage to another wire.
+The pulses are ignored when the head is in stop mode.

+The patterns (to be documented) play for a certain amount of time, then motion stops.
+The mouth can still be controlled until the "stop" byte is sent, turning off the head.

 # Technical Specs
 ## Power Supply
 The Lethal Lily Control Box uses a 5.9V 3A DC power supply.